chevere/xr-docs/configuration/docker-configuration.md

 When using Docker (local) the host [config](README.md) should point to the internal IP of your Docker host by using `host.docker.internal`.

-You need to implement this when you want to use the XR Debug server container to debug code emitted by other containers.
+💡 Implement this when needing to debug code emitted by applications running in containers.

 ## File-based